 We expect students to do at least 1 hour of independent study every day.
 This might be homework, revision or working by yourself in the Independent Learning Centre.

 How long does it take to do each level?

 It takes most students 10 weeks to complete each level.
 Some students need to spend 15 weeks and a few take 20 weeks.

 What if my class is too easy or too difficult?

 You must tell your teacher as soon as possible so we can change your class if necessary.
 You can’t change your class after Week 1.

 Can RMIT English Worldwide Melbourne help me find work?

-The Student Activities Organiser runs regular workshops on looking for work in Melbourne.
+The Student Experience Specialist runs regular workshops on looking for work in Melbourne.
 You can also drop in to the office to ask questions during the day (Building 108, Level 10).